Millicent Fenwick

-Millicent Vernon Fenwick (née Hammond; February 25, 1910 – September 16, 1992) was an American fashion editor, politician, and diplomat.
-A four-term Republican member of the United States House of Representatives from New Jersey, she was renowned for her energy and colorful enthusiasm.
-She was regarded as a moderate and progressive within her party and was outspoken in favor of civil rights and the women's movement.
+Millicent Vernon Fenwick (née Hammond; February 25, 1910 – September 16, 1992) was an American fashion model, Vogue magazine editor, socialite, Republican Party politician, and diplomat who represented New Jersey in the United States House of Representatives from 1975 to 1983.
+She also served in the New Jersey General Assembly from 1970 to 1972 and as the first United States Ambassador to the United Nations Agencies for Food and Agriculture from 1983 to 1987.
+She was famous for her energy and colorful enthusiasm and regarded as a political moderate or progressive within her party.
+She was outspoken in favor of civil rights and the women's movement.